 When one's setup starts to do things that get in the way of the daily workflow, one wants to be the next mass shooter, in this case of software developers.
 But when it's a question of the user's negligence or greed that makes a computer start acting, it is not fair to throw the blames on the software.

 If it takes you a day or more to de-crap your system, modify its scheduled tasks, and get the upper hand with it, so be it.
 If you never did maintenance to your system, it will amaze you the quantity of decay that you will have accumulated in it.
 So without further ado, let's wrestle with all the digital entropy that has gotten in the way and teach the misbehaving devices who is the boss!

 Not much choice here.
 In my personal experience, most of the free antivirus programs come with heavy tradeoffs in the overhead department.
-The ones that don't stress your system are useless, in my experience.
+Most of the ones that don't stress your system are useless, in my experience.

 A more sophisticated kind of virus is malware.
 Some of these malicious programs are the software version of the old-fashioned con-man.
 They will gain your trust slowly sucking you into their engineered victim journey.
 Sooner or later they're going to do something awful to your system and/or data.

 Here is when software comes to the help.
 Malwarebytes is a good brand for this kind of software.
 If you don’t want to have an antivirus, at least have an anti-malware.
 Modern anti-malware programs aim at handling malware, adware, ransomware, chargeware, and every other kind of -ware malicious program, and some of them also catch viruses.
 Malwarebytes is one of those that advertises itself as an integrated anti-malware-cum-antivirus.